The power of role-play

 Practice.
 Practice.
 Practice.

-During role-play, these dreaded conversations are simulated, giving you a chance to practice and build confidence in a judgement-free environment and be better prepared for these challenging interactions.
+During role-play, these dreaded conversations are simulated.
+This gives you a chance to practice and build confidence in a judgement-free environment and be better prepared for these challenging interactions.

 • The ability to stay calmer and be more assertive in emotionally charged situations